weaveworks/weave/site/how-it-works.md

 such as OpenSSL where the library and its APIs are vast in size, poorly documented, and easily used wrongly.

+There are some similarities between Weave's crypto and [TLS](https://tools.ietf.org/html/rfc4346).
+We do not need to cater for multiple cipher suites, certificate exchange and other requirements emanating from X509, and a number of other features.
+This simplifies the protocol and implementation considerably.
+On the other hand, we need to support UDP transports, and while there are extensions to TLS such as [DTLS](https://tools.ietf.org/html/rfc4347) which can operate over UDP, these are not widely implemented and deployed.

 #### Establishing the Ephemeral Session Key

 For every connection between peers, a fresh public/private key pair is